ptruta/ScrapingImagesOfDifferentCategoriesFromEmag/README.md

-# ScrappingImagesOfDifferentCategoriesFromEmag
+# Scrapping Images Of Different Categories From Emag
-Scrapping images of different of type of clothing from emag
+Scrapping images of different type of clothing from emag